ppetrovtv/pine_script_docs/source/Declaring_Functions.rst

         b = y*y
         sqrt(a + b)

-The function ‘geom\_average’ has two arguments and creates two variables in the body: ‘a’ and ‘b’.
-The last statement calls the function ‘sqrt’ (an extraction of the square root).
-The ‘geom\_average’ call will return the last expression value ``(sqrt(a+b))``.
+The function 'geom\_average' has two arguments and creates two variables in the body: 'a' and 'b'.
+The last statement calls the function 'sqrt' (an extraction of the square root).
+The 'geom\_average' call will return the last expression value ``(sqrt(a+b))``.

 Scopes in the Script